earthly/website/blog/_posts/2022-07-02-introduction-pyscript.md

 ### Prerequisites

-To follow this tutorial, you’ll need to meet these requirements.
+To follow this tutorial, you'll need to meet these requirements.

 - Knowledge of working with HTML.
 - A text editor or IDE of your choice.